 To your left is the dinosaur exhibit.
 For years this has featured an animatronic T Rex, huge skeletons, and a number of interactive displays.

 Tip: The museum can be busy in term time, when many school groups visit, it has sometimes been quieter for us in school holidays, avoid weekends and go early or late.
 School holidays also bring huge crowds of course.
-You may have to queue outside.
+You will probably have to queue outside.
+To guarantee admission, book a time slot in advance.

 The mammal hall is spectacular, the life-sized blue whale suspended from the ceiling is a memory from my childhood that still impresses me forty years later.